 Your Peak Gastroenterology Associates provider may also recommend surgery if you have a stricture or fistula that causes complications.

-To learn more about treatments available for diverticular disease, schedule a consultation online or by calling the Peak Gastroenterology Associates clinic nearest you.
+To learn more about treatments available for diverticular disease, schedule a consultation online or call the Peak Gastroenterology Associates clinic nearest you.